What are box elder bugs?

 As a temporary solution, many people have used vacuum cleaners to remove these pests from their home.
 After vacuuming, be sure to seal the bag and remove it from your house to avoid escapees.
 Note that this is not a permanent solution, as there will always be more insects than you can see out in the open.
 We don't recommend trying to eliminate these insects without the help of a professional.
 Improper sanitation after an insecticide is used can result in secondary infestations.
 The rotting bodies of the dead insects may attract larger cleanup bugs, such as beetles.
-A professional pest control company such as RAM Wildlife & Pest Management will eradicate the insects and sanitize your home.
-Contact us at RAM to learn more about our professional pest control solutions.
+A professional pest control company such as RAM Pest Control will eradicate the insects and sanitize your home.
+Contact us at RAM to learn more about our professional home pest control and commercial pest control solutions.

 How can I prevent box elder bug problems in the future?

-To keep most small insect invaders out, including box elder bugs, inspect the exterior of your home.
+Some helpful prevention tips to keep box elder bugs out are to inspect the exterior of your home.
 What you're looking for are any small gaps or cracks that insects can use to get inside.
 Be sure to check and repair window screens, ventilation covers, and weather stripping.
 Any gaps that are identified should be filled with a silicone sealant.
 Remember to be especially vigilant in the fall, as this is when bugs start migrating inside.

 Request Your Free Inspection